mila-iqia/blocks/docs/create_your_own_brick.rst

 you_decide_which_name method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :meth:`you_decide_which_name` method described above is probably the most
+The :meth:`you_decide_which_name` method listed above is probably the most
 important method of your brick because it is the one that actually takes
-theano tensors as inputs, process them and return tensor outputs.
+theano tensors as inputs, process them and return output tensors.
 You should
 decorate it with the :func:`.application` decorator, which names variables
 and register auxiliary variables of the operation you implement.
 It is used as followed (:meth:`you_decide_which_name` is named :meth:`apply`):